Robots taught to dispose of obsolete ammunition. They have already dismantled 700 thousand shells

 Authors-developers note that in the systemCommercial robot manipulators optimized for specific tasks were used.
 In addition to the dismantling of ammunition, robots are able to sort different types of metal into categories, noted in the SNL.

-Previously, engineers from the Far Eastern FederalUniversity (FEFU) have developed a system of intelligent control of robots and industrial manipulators, which will allow devices to understand their size and increase the accuracy of their movements.
+Previously, engineers from the Far Eastern FederalUniversity (FEFU) have developed a system for intelligent control of robots and industrial manipulators, which will allow the devices to understand their dimensions and increase the accuracy of their movements.